alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 The Wikipedia article for
 [Entropy (information theory)](https://en.wikipedia.org/wiki/Entropy_(information_theory))
-has a long and erudite explanation, but it can be stated in a simple way.
+has a long and erudite explanation, but it can be stated in a simple way:

 > Information always grows.

-Or more precisely: the information needed to fully describe a system always grows.
+To start with: the information needed to fully describe a system always grows.
-In this article we will try to give you a sense of what this sentence means.
 As a system evolves we need more and more information to describe it.
-Therefore information behaves exactly like entropy.
+Therefore information behaves exactly like entropy, and both in fact they are equivalent.
+In this article I will try to give you a sense of what this principle means.

 ### A Graphical Glimpse